Cabeza77/particle_code/README.md

 to run the code with N threads.
 If you don't give the number of threads, N=1 will be used.

+A simulation can be restartet by using

+        ./particle_code input_file restart i

+where i is the number of the snapshot from which the simulations should be restarted.

+setthreads and restart can be combined with each other.

 WARNINGS